 Some countries insist that religion and national identity are the same thing.
-To be a Christian then is seen as rejecting your country and what it means to be from there.
-This is shameful and can make people angry.
+To be a Christians then is seen as rejecting your country and what it means to be from there.
+This can make people angry.

-- India - Afghanistan
+- India - Pakistan

 Christians can be seen as easy targets - often Christianity is seen as a Western religion, despite starting in the Middle East.
 In a number of countries being a Christian puts you at the bottom of the social ladder meaning you get a poorer education, less work opportunities and are seen as a lower class citizen.